What do you think when you hear the word Lean?

 For example, the real value of a software developer’s work is the code they write, for a copywriter, it is the content she creates and so on.

 Map value stream

-The goal of this principle is to visualize your work so you can have a clear idea how many tasks you have on your hands, how you are progressing and where work gets stuck.
+The goal of this principle is to visualize your work so you can have a clear idea of how many tasks you have on your hands, how you are progressing, and where work gets stuck.